Seesternn/LephyCrypt/README.md

 Even if no data loss is found in the tests performed, caution must be exercised.

 # For exe Users
-First, you need to open the settings file.
+First, you need to open the settings.exe .
 Then, you'll see a data.json file created.
 This contains settings other than your password.
 You can change your preferences from the same exe file. enc.exe encrypts your files, dec.exe decrypts your files.
 Adjust your RAM usage according to your system, and if you're not familiar with coding or something else, it's best to stick with the default settings.

 # For py Users
-First, you need to open the settings file.
+First, you need to open the settings.py .
 Then, you'll see a data.json file created.
 This contains settings other than your password.
-You can change your preferences from the same exe file. enc.exe encrypts your files, dec.exe decrypts your files.
+You can change your preferences from the same py file. enc.py encrypts your files, dec.py decrypts your files.
 Adjust your RAM usage according to your system, and if you're not familiar with coding or something else, it's best to stick with the default settings.
 The .bat file contains all the libraries you need to download.
 The download will begin as soon as you open it, and it was created for your convenience.

 # The System
 No data is saved in the system.
 Once your file is encrypted, it leaves no trace, and the .bin file it creates cannot be decrypted without your password.
 However, remember that your RAM usage during encryption must be the same as (or much) your RAM usage during decryption.
 For example, if it's encrypted with 2GB, it can be decrypted with >2GB.
 If your password is simple, this encryption is meaningless.